ELF Programs – With Symbol Tables

 int g_nsymbols = 1;

-There is, of course, a lot more that could be said about generating symbol tables.
-NuttX provides specialized tools in the tools/ directory and instructions elsewhere for generating more extensive symbol tables.
-However, this example keeps things simple to focus on the core functionality.
+This example keeps things simple in order to focus on the core functionality, but there is, of course, a lot more that could be said about generating symbol tables.
+NuttX provides specialized tools in the tools/ directory for generating more extensive symbol tables: you can start by taking a look at tools/mksymtab.c.
+An example invocation of that tool could be: ./tools/mksymtab -d ./libs/libc/libc.csv <path_to_generated_symtab.c>.

 2. Application Logic Alternatively, the symbol table can be provided dynamically by the application itself, using the boardctl() system interface.
 The specific boardctl() command to use is BOARDIOC_APP_SYMTAB.
 This command provides the symbol table in the same way as the board-specific logic but allows for application-level control.

-To use this approach, you need to: - Enable the configurations CONFIG_LIB_BOARDCTL=y and CONFIG_BOARDCTL_APP_SYMTAB=y. - Include application logic to provide the symbol table.
+To use this approach, you need to: - Enable the configurations CONFIG_BOARDCTL=y and CONFIG_BOARDCTL_APP_SYMTAB=y. - Include application logic to provide the symbol table.
 If CONFIG_EXAMPLES_NSH_SYMTAB=y is set, NSH can handle this automatically.

 At the time of firmware release, you should create and save an export package.
 This export package contains all the necessary files required to create post-release add-on modules for your embedded system.

-For demonstration purposes, we use the STM32F4-Discovery with the network NSH configuration.
+For demonstration purposes, we’ll use the STM32F4-Discovery with the network NSH configuration.
 This setup assumes that you have the STM32F4DIS-BB baseboard.
 The demonstration also requires support for externally modifiable media, such as:

 • Removable media, like an SD card or USB flash drive.